I've read the information on graduate study and have questions. Can I call an advisor?

 Will I have to buy textbooks and/or pay for photocopying during the program?

 Yes.
-You will be required to purchase some textbooks and there will be an additional fee for photocopying most terms.
-Your Faculty Associate will let you know which text(s) to purchase and/or what the copying charge will be each term.
+You will be required to purchase some textbooks, and there will be an additional fee for photocopying most terms.
+Your Faculty Associate will let you know which text(s) to buy and/or what the copying charge will be each term.

 How will I know which course(s) to register for and when to register each term?

-In the first term the Field Programs staff will register you in the appropriate courses.
+In the first term, the Advanced Professional Studies staff will register you in the appropriate courses.
 In successive terms, the Field Program staff will send an e-mail to your SFU e-mail account giving registration details.

 How will I know how to register for my courses?

-The e-mail sent by the Field Programs staff to your SFU e-mail account will give instructions on how to register on-line.
+The e-mail sent by the Advanced Professional Studies staff to your SFU e-mail account will give instructions on how to register online.

-Why does Field Programs give me an earlier registration deadline than the one I receive directly from the University?
+Why does Advanced Professional Studies give me an earlier registration deadline than the one I receive directly from the University?